Justin de Villeneuve

 De Villeneuve worked as a Mayfair hairdresser under the name Christian St. Forget, before meeting Twiggy as a teenager.
 They became a couple, and as her career as a model took off, he became her manager and helped to make her famous.
 Twiggy severed ties with him in 1973 and later downplayed his role in her success.

-De Villeneuve was married to model Jan de Villeneuve (born Janet Griswold) and has two daughters, illustrator Daisy de Villeneuve (born 9 May 1975) and photographer Poppy de Villeneuve (born 22 May 1979).
+De Villeneuve was married to model Jan de Villeneuve (born Janet Griswold) and has two daughters, illustrator Daisy de Villeneuve (born 5 June 1975) and photographer Poppy de Villeneuve (born 22 May 1979).

-From 1975 to 1977, he co-managed (along with his partner, Rock Manager Bryan Morrison) the British proto-punk rock band Doctors of Madness, led by Richard Strange.
-In 1978, he became the manager of singer-songwriter Lynsey De Paul, during the period when she recorded her Tigers and Fireflies album, and in 1980 he also managed Clifford T Ward, another U.K. singer-songwriter.
+From 1975 to 1977, he co-managed (along with his partner, Bryan Morrison) the British proto-punk rock band Doctors of Madness, led by Richard Strange.
+In 1978, he became the manager of singer-songwriter Lynsey de Paul, during the period when she recorded her Tigers and Fireflies album, and in 1980 he also managed Clifford T. Ward, another UK singer-songwriter.

 De Villeneuve married designer Sue Timney at Chelsea Town Hall in 2007.
 The marriage lasted for ten years.

+Early life

+Nigel John Davies was born in London's East End, within a mile of Bow Bells.
+His father was a bricklayer while his mother stayed at home.
+During the Blitz, he stayed with JB Priestley in Herefordshire.
+He left school early at 15 to box under the name Tiger Davies.